das-lab/VioDroid-Finder/README.md

 # VioDroid-Finder
-VioDroid-Finder: Automated Evaluation of Compliance and Consistency for Android Apps
+This repository contains data and core code of the peper "VioDroid-Finder: Automated Evaluation of Compliance and Consistency for Android Apps"